 Best Summer Tri Essentials: Headband

-Halo II Pullover Sweatband
+Halo X3 Pullover Sweatband

 Though used mostly for cycling, the updated version of this “enhanced” headband does a fantastic job of not only collecting sweat from your head—whether under a helmet or not—but also channeling sweat to the sides of your head and away from your face.
 The thin material fits well under a helmet, the channels and grippy fabric ensure it stays in place, even if you’re running, and the the latest version of the Halo absorbs three times as much sweat as the previous one.